symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 .. note::

-    If you use custom models that did not come with RDFa mapping files, see the remainder of this page to learn how to define the mappings.
+    If you use custom types that did not come with RDFa mapping files, see the remainder of this page to learn how to define the mappings.

-To render your model named ``cmfMainContent`` with a handle you call ``rdf``, use the ``createphp`` twig tag as follows:
+To render your data named ``cmfMainContent`` with a handle you call ``rdf``, use the ``createphp`` twig tag as follows:

 .. code-block:: html+jinja